Andrii-Klipailo/Electricity_SQL_Project/README.md

 ```
 **Fragment of the output:**
 ![output10](https://github.com/Andrii-Klipailo/Electricity_SQL_Project/blob/main/Output/answer%2010.png)
-**Objective:** Identify countries that have produced more than 60% of their electricity from renewable sources over the past 10 years.

 ## Findings and Conclusion
 - **Growth in Renewables:** Many countries have made significant progress in increasing electricity production from renewable sources in the last decade, with some nations leading the way in wind, solar, and hydroelectric power generation.
 - **Energy Distribution:** Renewable energy sources such as wind, solar, and bioenergy have become a major component of global electricity production, contributing more in some countries than traditional sources like coal and oil.